 The majority of primary squamous lesions are situated at the level of the margo plicatus, on the lesser curvature of the stomach, where the squamous mucosa finds itself the most easily exposed to acid contents, even in animals at rest.

-To resume, exercise is therefore directly responsible, by a purely mechanical effect, to the squamous mucosa being excessively exposed to the acid stomach contents.
-Also certain persons also put forward other situations that cause the horse to contract his abdominal musculature during prolonged periods (stressful environment, wind sucking) as being able to lead to a rise in the acid contents onto the squamous mucosa (source 5).
+Exercise is therefore directly responsible, by a purely mechanical effect, to the squamous mucosa being excessively exposed to the acid stomach contents.
+Also, certain persons also put forward other situations that cause the horse to contract his abdominal musculature during prolonged periods (stressful environment, wind sucking) as being able to lead to a rise in the acid contents onto the squamous mucosa (source 5).

 Furthermore, exercise also indirectly favours the appearance of squamous ulcers.
 Indeed, it has been proven that hydrochloric acid production is greater in horses in training than those at rest.

 On the other hand, during punctual exercise, we observe a decrease in blood flow to the stomach mucosa.
 Blood is directed in preference towards muscles to the detriment of other organs.
 Also, this drop in blood flow to the gastric mucosa rends it more vulnerable to factors of aggression.